-CEREBEL-USB: USB to MIDI converter
+CEREBEL-USB: USB to MIDI Converter

 USB to MIDI:

-USB HUB – MIDI MERGE
+USB HUB – MIDI Merger

-The price of an average MIDI-MERGE box is 50€ and up, so considering that the USB also provides power to those devices, you can save a lot of space and cables by powering many USB Midi controllers in the HUB and merge all those MIDI signals in to a single output… awesome.
+The price of a standard MIDI MERGE is €50 and up, so considering that USB also supplies power to those devices, you can save a lot on cabling by plugging them all into the USB HUB and getting a single MIDI output… Cool.

-Universal 5V supply:
+5V Power supply:

-All the best! from the intergalactic federation.
+I wish you the best! from the intergalactic confederation.

-Over an out.
+Over and out.